htc-ccis1505/course-web-template/_readings/pair-programming.md

 ---

 # {{ page.title }}
-In this course, we will be using a technique called pair programming.
-Pair programming is the practice of writing code, programming, in pairs instead of individually.
-Much like you would have a lab partner in a science class, in our programming labs, you will have a pair programming partner.

 {% include alert.html type="danger"
-    content="We'll be doing pair programming, aka pairing, regularly for class lab assignments.
-Part of your lab grade will be based on your active participation with your pair during lab in class."
+    content="We will be pair programming, aka pairing, regularly for class lab assignments.
+Part of the lab grade will be based on active participation with your pair during lab in class."
 %}

+In this course, we will be using a technique called pair programming.
+Pair programming is the practice of writing code, in pairs instead of individually.
+Two people work at one computer to solve a problem together.
+Much like you would have a lab partner in a science class, you will have also have a pair programming partner for this class.

+>Much like you would have a lab partner in a science class, you will have also have a pair programming partner for this class.

 ## How to Pair
 When writing code as a pair, one person acts as the __driver__ actively controlling the computer, while the other person acts as the __navigator__ watching, planning and directing.
 While the driver types the code for the program, the observer helps plan and catch errors.